ChristophShyper/presentation-okta-saml-aws/Article.md

     - Download the provided module source code in a subdirectory of Terraform sources.<br>
       Keep in mind this module is only provided as-is for the demonstration of an idea, not as a full-proof production-ready solution.
     - AWS credentials will be taken by the provider from `~/.aws/credentials` file, so make sure they are set up correctly and profiles names match the ones used in the code.
-    - Okta provider needs to have `OKTA_API_TOKEN` environment variable set with the token you’ve created before.
+    - Okta provider needs to have `OKTA_API_TOKEN` environment variable set with the token you’ve created before. <br> The same value is also needed to passed as `okta_api_token` variable in Terraform code, to do it safely use `TF_VAR_okta_api_token` environment variable. <br>
+      This variable is used by Terraform `http` provider to download IdP metadata from Okta on the fly, without the need of saving the file locally.
     - Create a new file, e.g. `terraform.tf` and add the following content to define providers:<br>
       ```hcl
       terraform {